Doxuno

 COMPANY FORMATION

-The Founders hereby agree to form NexGen Robotics LLC as a Limited Liability Company (LLC) in the State of Delaware.
+The Founders hereby agree to form (or confirm the formation of) NexGen Robotics, Inc. as a C-Corporation under the Delaware General Corporation Law, 8 Del.
+C. §§101 et seq. (board authority: DGCL §141(a)).
 The principal office of the Company shall be located at: 500 Innovation Drive, Suite 200, Wilmington, DE 19801.

-The Company shall be managed by its Founders until such time as a Board of Directors or Managers is formally established (pursuant to DGCL §141(a) for corporations, or, for limited liability companies, the applicable state LLC act — e.g., Delaware LLC Act §18-402 or Revised Uniform Limited Liability Company Act §407).
+The Company shall be managed by its Founders until a Board of Directors or Managers is formally established under the cited act.
 Each Founder shall devote their best efforts and substantially full-time attention to the business and affairs of the Company.
+Formation note: Delaware is the standard formation state for venture-backed startups: institutional investors routinely require a Delaware C-corporation before leading a priced round, and Delaware's Court of Chancery provides the deepest body of corporate-governance precedent.

 3.